 Following the trend of the M series smartphones, the M40 has gone pretty generous with the camera setup.
-The rear setup packs three lenses: a 32MP primary camera(f/1.7), 8MP ultrawide camera and a 5MP one with depth sensor.
-This setup is supported by an AI-powered auto scene recognition software.
+The rear setup packs three lenses: a 32MP primary camera(f/1.7), an 8MP ultrawide camera, and a 5MP one with a depth sensor.
+This setup is supported by AI-powered auto-scene recognition software.
 Because of the aperture of the primary lens, the phone has no problem shooting crisp photos and videos in both high and low light situations.
-The ultra-wide and depth sensor lenses comes pretty handy as well.
+The ultra-wide and depth sensor lenses come in pretty handily as well.

 On the front side, we have a 16MP punch-hole design camera making sure that your selfies end up stunning (and cute!).
 Due to the wide-angle mode of the camera lens, it is suitable for taking group selfies as well.

 The Samsung Galaxy M40 is powered by the Snapdragon 675 chipset with 6 solid gigs of RAM and 128 GB of onboard memory.
 The memory is extendable up to 512 GB using the second SIM slot, which is a hybrid one.
 The processor is Octa-core with a Dual-core 2GHz and Hexa-core 1.7GHz Kryo 460 setup.
 For the GPU, it packs the Adreno 612.
 So, there is really no problem for people who are casual gamers seeking mid-to-heavy performance.
 However, for users who use heavy apps/ games for extended periods of time, heating might become an issue.
 Also, it is powered by Android Pie v9.0.
 This more-than-capable OS, along with various software enhancements, makes sure that all the tasks perform smoothly.